Bride of Frankenstein: Reception

 The film's reputation has persisted and grown in the decades since its release.
 In 1998, Bride of Frankenstein was added to the United States National Film Registry, having been deemed "culturally, historically or aesthetically significant".
 Frequently identified as James Whale's masterpiece, the film is lauded as "the finest of all gothic horror movies".
 Time rated Bride of Frankenstein in its "All-Time 100 Movies", in which critics Richard Corliss and Richard Schickel overruled the magazine's original review to declare the film "one of those rare sequels that is infinitely superior to its source".
+On the review aggregator website Rotten Tomatoes, 98% of 57 critics' reviews of the film are positive, with an average rating of 9/10 and the consensus: "An eccentric, campy, technically impressive, and frightening picture, James Whale's Bride of Frankenstein has aged remarkably well."
+Metacritic, which uses a weighted average, assigned the a score of 95 out of 100, based on 16 critics, indicating "universal acclaim".
 Roger Ebert of The Chicago Sun-Times added Bride of Frankenstein to his list of The Great Movies in 1999.
 He described it as "the best of the Frankenstein movies--a sly, subversive work that smuggled shocking material past the censors by disguising it in the trappings of horror.
 Some movies age; others ripen."
 Ebert also added how Lanchester's character provided "one of the immortal images of the cinema with lightning-like streaks of silver in her weirdly towering hair".

 In 2008, Bride was selected by Empire magazine as one of The 500 Greatest Movies of All Time.
 Also that year, the Boston Herald named it the second greatest horror film after Nosferatu.
 In 2016, James Charisma of Playboy ranked the film #7 on a list of 15 Sequels That Are Way Better Than The Originals.
 Entertainment Weekly considers the film superior to Frankenstein.